tyler-russell/27russet/Docs/index.md

 ---

 ## Thank You

 I hope you enjoy exploring my Engineering in Motion final project!
+Bye!